Pitt County Schools revamp food service program, offering healthier options to students

 The district is also trying to promote breakfast participation this year.

-Also, cafeteria staff have received new chef-style uniforms and a new name.
+Also, cafeteria staff has received new chef-style uniforms and a new name.
 The kitchen staffing department will be referred to as School Nutrition Services.

 Cafeteria manager at Bethel Schools, Sophia Simms, says she has seen a lot of changes in the last five years at the school.
 However, she is most excited about the changes this year.